JetBrains/intellij-sdk-docs/topics/products/android_studio.md

 The use-case of developing for a non-IntelliJ IDEA IDE is reviewed in the [Plugins Targeting Alternate IntelliJ Platform-Based IDEs](gradle_guide.md#plugins-targeting-alternate-intellij-platform-based-ides) section of the [Configuring Gradle for IntelliJ Platform Plugins](gradle_guide.md) page.
 The particular example in that section discusses configuring a plugin project for PhpStorm, so the details for an Android Studio plugin project are reviewed here.

-Here are the steps to configure the `build.gradle` file for developing a plugin to target Android Studio:
+Here are the steps to configure the <path>build.gradle</path> file for developing a plugin to target Android Studio:
 * The Gradle plugin attributes describing the configuration of the [IntelliJ Platform used to build the plugin project](gradle_guide.md#configuring-the-gradle-plugin-for-building-intellij-platform-plugin-projects) must be explicitly set.
   Continuing with the example [above](#matching-versions-of-the-intellij-platform-with-the-android-studio-version), set the `intellij.version` value to `191.8026.42`.
   Alternatively, specify `intellij.localPath` to refer to a local installation of Android Studio.
 * Android Studio plugin projects that use APIs from the `android` plugin must declare a dependency on that plugin.
- Declare the dependency in `build.gradle` using the Gradle plugin `intellij.plugins` attribute, which in this case lists the [directory name](https://github.com/JetBrains/gradle-intellij-plugin/blob/master/README.md#intellij-platform-properties) of the plugin.
+ Declare the dependency in <path>build.gradle</path> using the Gradle plugin `intellij.plugins` attribute, which in this case lists the [directory name](https://github.com/JetBrains/gradle-intellij-plugin/blob/master/README.md#intellij-platform-properties) of the plugin.
 * The best practice is to use the target version of Android Studio as the IDE Development Instance.
   Set the Development Instance to the (user-specific) absolute path to the target Android Studio application.

-The snippet below is an example of configuring the Setup and Running DSLs in a `build.gradle` specific to developing a plugin targeted at Android Studio.
+The snippet below is an example of configuring the Setup and Running DSLs in a <path>build.gradle</path> specific to developing a plugin targeted at Android Studio.

 ```groovy
   intellij {